Space heaters are typically small heating units that you use to supplement your primary heating system.

 - Personalized Comfort: Customize to your heating needs with the adjustable thermostat and multiple heat settings

 - Stay Cozy and Save Energy: Carving out a comfortable room, desk, or other cozy spot for work, focus, and learning is more important than ever.
 Add this heater to your designated space to keep it cozy—optimizing productivity and turning an unexpected challenge into an energy-saving win

 - 1500 Watts of power in a stylish thinner design (only 3") to take the quickly take the chill out of larger rooms

 - Freestanding or wall mounted use (all hardware included)

 - Unique Two Fan System Provides better, faster heat distribution into the room

 - Digital controls Adjustable thermostat, Timer and multiple heat settings with LED display.
 For rooms up to 300 square feet

-Panel heaters are convective electric heaters.
+Panel heaters are convective electric space heaters.
 They work by warming hot air via a hot element in the panel body.
 The hot air is then circulated through the room.

-Although convective heaters are traditionally less efficient than their radiant counterparts, the HCX9115E stands out for a few reasons.
+Although convective heaters are traditionally less efficient than their radiant heat counterparts, the HCX9115E stands out for a few reasons.
 One, they convert nearly 100% of the electricity it draws from your home supply into heat.
 Only the convective heat distribution process results in the loss of some heat.